You can see what’s working and apply the new insights both to existing and use the data to inform future campaign planning.

 The great thing about this page is that Facebook automatically displays the most useful data for each campaign.

-Managing Your Ad Report’s ColumnsWhile Facebook’s doing a pretty good job by displaying the most relevant ad metrics, you can actually change the metrics you see in your ad reports.
-Click on the Columns menu to select between different ad reports to change the metrics in your ad reports.
+Managing Your Ad Report’s ColumnsWhile Facebook’s doing a pretty good job by displaying the most relevant ad metrics, you can actually change the metrics you see in your ad reports to fit the most interesting ones for you.

 You can either select pre-set reports or create new custom ad reports by clicking on “Customize Columns.”

-There are truly many metrics available in Facebook Ads Manager.
+There are all sorts of different metrics available in Facebook Ads Manager to help you gain an immersive understanding of how your campaigns are performing.
 To help you get started, we’ve highlighted in bold the most important and insightful report metrics.
 Of course, the choice of your ad report metrics depends on the campaign’s goal and campaign objective (in red).